A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Supplementary material for section - Numerical methods

 Here we explain the numerical methods used in section \ref{sec:numerics} of the main text.
 We write the dynamical systems in their weak formulation.
 For example, the weak formulation of the complicated active system \eqref{eq:Q-active}, is the following:

 for all $v_1,v_2,v_3\in W^{1,2}_0([-1,1])$ with Dirichlet boundary conditions for $(Q_{11},Q_{12})$ and $u$, given in \eqref{eq:Q-bcs} and \eqref{eq:poiseuille}, respectively.
 We partition the domain $[-1,1]$ into a uniform mesh with mesh size $h = 1/256$.
+We solve the dynamical systems \eqref{a}-\eqref{c} with finite element methods and Newton solver.
 Due to the third order partial derivatives with respect to $y$ in (\ref{eq:Q-active}), Lagrange elements of order $2$ are used for the spatial discretization.

 We also study the linear stability of the equilibrium solutions in \eqref{eq:Q-flow} and \eqref{eq:Q-active}.
 The systems can be written as $\frac{\partial \mathbf{x}}{\partial t} = F(\mathbf{x}(t))$.
 Let $\mathbf{x}_0$ denote an equilibrium point i.e. $F( \mathbf{x}_0) = \mathbf{0}$, and let $J(\mathbf{x}_0) = \nabla F(\mathbf{x}_0)$ be the Jacobian matrix of $F$ at $\mathbf{x}_0$.
 We can then determine the stability of $\mathbf{x}_0$ by checking the sign of the largest real part amongst all eigenvalues of $J(\mathbf{x}_0)$.
 If the largest real part is negative (positive), then the equilibrium point is stable (unstable).